 Lasithi is the easternmost regional unit of Crete, covering about 1800 m2 and has a population of around 76000, the lowest population density of the four regions of Crete.
 Half of the population lives in one of the three major towns: Agios Nikólaos (the capital), Sitía and Ierapetra.

-Lasithi has imposing mountains, impressive, beautiful, picturesque, stunning nature, interesting archeological settlements from different periods, and the most amazing views you can imagine.
+Lasithi has imposing mountains, impressive, beautiful, picturesque, stunning nature, interesting archeological settlements from different periods and the most amazing views you can imagine.
 It is a whole world packed into one region!

-The name Lasithi probably comes from the ancient Greek word “Lasios” meaning lush, verdant, dense, hairy (as on leaves), fertile, as a large part of the area used to be covered by dense woods.
+The name Lasithi probably comes from the ancient Greek word “Lasios” meaning lush, verdant, dense, hairy (as on leaves) and fertile, as a large part of the area used to be covered by dense woods.
 Another theory is that it comes from the town of Sitía, which the Venetians called ‘La Sitti’.

 The sea is always close by, with the Cretan Sea in the north, the Carpathian Sea in the east and the Libyan Sea in the south.
 Every coast has plenty of beautiful beaches.

 From the mountains of Dikti and Thrypti you have the most amazing views.
 In the Dikti mountains lies the Lasithi plateau, which is the largest plateau in Greece.

 Lasithi is full of archeological settlements from different periods.
 Minoan, like Kato Zakros, Gournia, Pyrgos and Fourno Korifi.
 Dorian, like Lato, and Archaic, like Azoria.
 And in Lasithi you are often able to visit these places without masses of tourists walking around; especially in spring, fall and winter, when it is even possible to be the only visitors at a site.

 The region is full of traditional (mountain)villages, some more well known and often visited by tourists, others almost unknown, where you can walk around, explore and dive into the real Cretan culture.